miccheng/test-automation-workshop/docs/exercises/exercise10.md

-# Exercise 10: Updating the Frontend
+# Exercise 10: Updating the Backend

 ## JavaScript